Nodak HALL OF FAME

 Current Nodak President and current Board member

-The HOF Director will attend a Nodak Speedway Board meeting to request a Board member to be selected to represent the Nodak Speedway on the Nominating and Induction Committees
+The Hall of Fame Director will request the Nodak Speedway Board to appoint a Board member to represent the Nodak Speedway on the Nominating and Induction Committees.

 Past Nodak Speedway Presidents

-The HOF Director will contact Past Presidents via mail, email, Facebook, call or text each year requesting their interest in serving on the committee.
+The Hall of Fame Director will contact Past Presidents requesting their interest in serving on the committee.
+Past Presidents also may express interest in participating at any time.

 ————————

-If you are a Hall of Fame member or Past President and not receiving a committee interest request, please email kadiruby@gmail.com or message the Nodak Speedway Hall of Fame Facebook page.
+If you are a Hall of Fame member or Past President and not receiving committee information, please email nodakspeedwayhof@gmail.com or message the Nodak Speedway Hall of Fame Facebook page.